 Depending on the extent of blood and other issues at a crime scene, a respirator may be necessary as opposed to just a mask.
 A respirator provides an additional level of air filtration that can be necessary at a crime scene that is particularly awash in blood and other bodily fluids.
 It can also be necessary if the crime was not immediately discovered and the remains were left unattended for more than a few days.

 Removal and Disposal of Blood Tainted Items at the Crime Scene

 In little time, a mattress can end up rather saturated with blood.
 One technique is to cut out the portions of a mattress containing blood.
-These cutaway sections are disposed on in appropriately constructed, and marked, biohazardous containers of bars.
-Portions of the mattress that clearly have blood or other type of contamination can be disposed of through regular waste or trash.
+These cutaway sections are disposed of inappropriately constructed, and marked, biohazardous containers of bars.
+Portions of the mattress that clearly have blood or other types of contamination can be disposed of through regular waste or trash.